Can dogs eat honey? Is honey good for dogs?

 - Directions: Large dogs 1 tablespoon a day, medium dogs 2 teaspoons a day, small dogs 1 teaspoon a day.

 THE QUALITY OF THE HONEY MATTERS:

-When it comes to honey for dogs, the trick is in the quality and the quantity of what you intend to use.
+When it comes to honey for our canine friends, the trick is in the quality and the quantity of what you intend to use.

 This is because of the high sugar content in honey, which can lead to problems such as obesity and tooth decay in dogs.

 If you are feeding your dog the sweet stuff, you’ll want to ensure you brush his or her teeth on a regular basis.
 And honey should, of course, not be given to diabetic or obese dogs since it may compound the already-present problems of their respective conditions.